Influenza A virus subtype H5N8: February

 On 20 February 2021, Russia reported the first known cases of H5N8 in humans.
 Seven people were confirmed to have been infected at a farm in southern Russia where outbreaks had been reported.
 There was no indication of human-to-human transmission and the seven cases were described as "mild."
 Anna Popova, head of Rospotrebnadzor, has said the seven poultry workers have since recovered, and that "the situation did not develop further."
 WHO later confirmed that all cases remained asymptomatic for the whole follow-up.

 March

 In an interview published in The Moscow Times on 12 March 2021, Popova warned that there was a "high degree of probability" of human-to-human transmission of H5N8.

+2024

+December

+On December 2024 an outbreak was reported in Canada, causing a legal, political, and social issue.